Tuition & Fees FAQ

 What Does Tuition Include?

-- Fully accredited, US university-level courses (up to 15 credits for Fall or Spring terms, and 6 credits for Late Spring or Summer terms).
+- Fully accredited, US university-level courses (up to 15 credits for Fall or Spring terms, 12 credits for Full Summer terms, and 6 credits for Summer I, Summer II, and Summer Venice terms).

 - Classroom materials fees for all studio classes except for Batik, Jewelry Design, Serigraphy, and Weaving, which are paid in euros directly to the studios.
 (See below: Are There Additional Fees to Be Paid Once in Italy?)